khansohil530/tech-notes/docs/Courses/index.md

   Database Engines, Database Internals and more.
 - [x] [Fundamentals of Operating System](foos/index.md): Learn how OS Kernel works under the hood to have a better understanding on management of different hardware done on our behalf.
+- [ ] [Fundamentals of Computer Networking](focn/index.md): Learn about different computer network protocol
+  which makes it possible to communicate over internet.